podemos-info/iban_bic/README.md

 4. Customize initializer if needed, adding validations for new countries, or overriding YAML files.

 ## Changelog
+#### 1.4.1

+* Fixed BIC validation, don't allow less 1 or 2 characters for the office code and don't allow to add extra characters at the begining or at the end of the string.

 #### 1.4.0

 * BIC validation moved from BIC model to an independent validator.